Thailand: Island Hopping in the Southern Andaman Sea

 The beach on Koh Kradan is one of the most beautiful in Thailand.

-Unfortunately, the island’s enjoyment is somewhat dampened by the invading day tourists, whereby Koh Kradan is even more popular than Koh Ngai.
-Basically, I would recommend spending at least one night on the island here as well; but if you have to choose between Koh Kradan and Koh Ngai, I would personally choose the quieter Koh Ngai.
+Unfortunately, the island experience is somewhat spoiled by the invasion of day tourists, whereby Koh Kradan is even more popular than Koh Ngai.
+In principle, I would also recommend spending at least one night on the island.
+However, if you have to choose between Koh Kradan and Koh Ngai, I would personally choose the quieter Koh Ngai.

-Are you looking for arelaxed atmosphere, a bit of nature and reggae vibes, then you should check out Koh Lanta.
-Koh Lanta is also well connected to the nearby mainland with several ferry services, so it’s a good option if you don’t want to do quite as much boating or have less time.
+If you are looking for a relaxed atmosphere, a bit of nature and reggae vibes, then you should check out Koh Lanta.
+Koh Lanta is well connected to the nearby mainland with several ferry connections and is therefore a good option if you don’t want to do quite as much boating or have less time.

-Koh Lanta is especially popular with Swedish families, but curiously also with cannabis lovers, even before legalization in Thailand.
+Koh Lanta is particularly popular with Swedish families, but curiously also with cannabis lovers, even before legalization in Thailand.
 The long beaches are dotted with laid-back reggae bars.

 Long beaches: Koh Lanta is also very popular with families.